-While the TrueConnect buds lack certain features and struggle with treble-focused music, they still give our two favorite wireless earbuds — the Jabra Elite 65t ($169) and Apple AirPods ($159) — a run for their money.
+While the TrueConnect buds lack certain features and struggle with treble-focused music, they still give the best wireless earbuds — the Jabra Elite 65t ($169) and Apple AirPods ($159) — a run for their money.

 The TrueConnect buds are some of the most stylish truly wireless earbuds on the market, even with the stems that hang below their lollipop-shaped housings.
 You've seen this design before, but it looks far less offensive on the TrueConnect than on the AirPods.

 The TrueConnect's stealthy matte-black finish gives the earbuds a sleek, understated appearance, and their warm, soft-touch rubberized material feels comfortable in the ear.

 Unfortunately, the matte coating on these buds collects fingerprints, and their dark-gray right and left indicators and RHA logo are practically invisible.
 I had to hold the TrueConnect up to the light to see these hidden markings on the earbud's stem and large, circular side buttons.
 A red dot on the right earbud is the only helpful marker to differentiate the two buds.